SasView/documents/Sasview Roadmap.md

 **Late 2025 - Mid 2026 - Release 6.2**

-Subject to the availability of sufficient resources, release 6.2 will allow running compute intensive portions of SasView computation on a cluster back end with a transparent access from the desktop GUI.
+Subject to the availability of sufficient resources, release 6.2 will allow running compute intensive portions of SasView computation on a cluster back end with transparent access from the desktop GUI.
 It will also allow deployment as a webservice with a web based front end which will have limited functionality in this first instance.
 Integration of SasView into a realtime analysis workflow on actual beamlines should now be possible.
 The use of wizards and intelligent user guidance will be expanded and new workflows/interfaces may be added as appropriate.
-Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisoned in the documentation strategy exercices will be worked on.
+Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercises will be worked on.

 Task Summary (Subject to the availability of sufficient resources):